How to Direct Sow Seeds in Your Garden

 Select Seeds

-You can grow both vegetables and flowers from seeds directly sown in the ground.
+Grow both vegetables and flowers from seeds directly sown in the ground.
 Generally speaking, you'll have the best results with large seeds, like cucumber or zinnia seeds.
-There are products like seed tapes with tiny seeds embedded in paper that help to sow smaller seeds.

 - For spring and summer crops, know your last date of frost in spring.
 For fall and winter crops, know your first date of frost in fall.
 These dates vary depending on your climate.
 Look to this guide for the frost dates for your area of the country.

-- When you're choosing seeds, look to the planting instructions on the packet to learn the ideal timeframe for planting.
+- When you're choosing seeds, look to the planting instructions on the packet to learn the ideal time frame for planting.
 Most seeds need soil temperatures in the range of 65 to 80 degrees Fahrenheit to germinate.

 - With this data, you can make a seed sowing calendar.
 Not every garden needs this level of organization, but it's useful for vegetable and flower gardeners who focus on production.
 Mapping out your garden on a calendar can help you plan for successive crops and maximize production over the growing season.